-Struggling to look after the needs of the family, working and keeping on top of the housework, while battling a three-day migraine can lead to chronic fatigue.
-Migraines were one of the first signs of the menopause for me, although it took me and the GP six years to figure it out!
+Struggling to look after the needs of the family, working, and keeping on top of the housework, while battling a three-day migraine can lead to chronic fatigue.
+Migraines were among the first signs of the menopause for me, although it took me and the GP six years to figure it out!

 - Night sweats

-Night sweats are often one of the first signs of the menopause, and menopausal night sweats are caused by a fall in Oestrogen levels, which in turn throws the function of the hypothalamus or the body’s thermostat off course.
+Night sweats are often one of the first signs of menopause, and menopausal night sweats are due to a fall in Oestrogen levels, which in turn throws the function of the hypothalamus or the body’s thermostat off course.

-findthat they awaken to discover themselves and the bed sheets soaked in sweat, often requiring them to change the bedding before they can go back to sleep.
-Disturbed and broken sleep is a huge factor in menopausal fatigue and can be very distressing for many women going through the menopause.
+findthat they awaken to discover themselves, and the bedsheets soaked in sweat, often requiring them to change the bedding before going back to sleep.
+Disturbed and broken sleep is a massive factor in menopausal fatigue and can be very distressing for many women going through the menopause.

 - Hot flushes

-Hot flushes, also known as hot flashes, can be exhausting as they can happen during the day and at night and can make doing everyday activities very difficult as you try to maintain a comfortable body temperature.
-They may also cause one to wake several times during the night without the sweating.
+Hot flushes, also known as hot flashes, can be exhausting as they can happen during the day and at night, making everyday activities very uncomfortable and maintaining a comfortable body temperature difficult.
+They may also cause one to wake several times during the night sweating.